Collagen is a protein that provides structural support to the body’s connective tissues, such as ligaments, skin, muscle, bone, and cartilage.

 PREFERENCES

-So, the Hydrolyzed Collagen helps manage inflammation and sources of inflammation.
+So the Hydrolyzed Collagen, not only helps manage inflammation, but also sources of inflammation.

 RECIPES